-Physical and Behavioral Liabilities of Alcoholic Depression
+Physical and Behavioral Liabilities of Addiction and Depression

 Alcohol's physiological impact on the central nervous system mirrors symptoms of depression such as lethargy, irritability, and an inability to concentrate or focus.
-This means that clients who suffer from depression-related alcoholism feel the same symptoms whether they're sober or intoxicated.
+This means that clients who suffer from depression-related alcoholism and addiction feel the same symptoms whether they're sober or intoxicated.
 By taking a dual diagnosis approach to client care and treating each condition simultaneously, we're able to alleviate the physical, mental, and emotional burdens our clients face.

 Recognizing the Need for Alcohol and Depression Treatment